Why You Should Use SPF

 SPF is a standard, as defined in RFC 7208 - Sender Policy Framework (SPF) for Authorizing Use of Domains in Email, Version 1.
 The SPF standard defines a text string, published as a TXT record, that implements your sender policy.
 An example SPF record is shown below:

 SPF records consist of multiple terms that are separated by spaces.
-We will look at how each of the terms are formed next.
+I will describe how each of the terms are formed next.

 All SPF records begin with a version specification.
 The first term for all SPF records must be